dimwight/Dartlang/README.md

 ## Trivial

-Tries out Dart alternatives to Java 'trivial' hierarchy (where the implementation of an unchanging contract is progressively refined).
+Tries out Dart alternatives to Java hierarchy where the implementation of an unchanging contract is progressively refined.

-Special focus on finding equivalent of anonymous local classes as parameter objects.
+Special focus on finding equivalent of anonymous local classes as parameter objects, especially 'couplers' which supply both parameters and local functionality.